This long long post details some homemade modifications, repairs and fixes I have done over the years.

 - Once the broken screw stub is gone and the fiberglass is ruined it will no longer hold a #12 screw, so I forced JB weld into the damaged area, and then before it fully hardened threaded in and out a screw creating threads.
 The next day I inserted and fully torqued the screw and it works great.
 JB makes several marine and nautical sounding epoxy products.
 The three screws I broke (two with the new impact tool and one by hand, (never learn some things) added about four hours to this project) I knew forty years ago to properly size a pilot hole, but sometimes you just get in a hurry, or I'm a slow learner.

-- A feel good word for do-it your-selfers.
-"A good mechanic can fix his mistakes so no one knows" (no, not auto mechanic) In this sense a mechanic is a tradesman, craftsman, artist or technician that uses tools to build, create and repair stuff. (artist?)(boat nut)
+- A feel-good word for do-it your-selfers.
+"A good mechanic can fix his mistakes so no one knows" (no, not auto mechanic) In this sense a mechanic is a tradesman, craftsman, artist or technician who uses tools to build, create and repair stuff. (artist?)(boat nut)

 Lifelines on the cheap: